Georges Guynemer: Early life and military career

 Georges Marie Ludovic Jules Guynemer was born in Paris to a wealthy and aristocratic family.
-His father was Paul Guynemer.
-His mother, Julie Noémi Doynel de Saint-Quentin's ancestry included King Louis XIV.
+His father was Paul Guynemer (1860-1922), a former officer of Saint-Cyr.
+His mother, Julie Noémi Doynel de Saint-Quentin (1866-1957), belonged to the old Norman nobility and was a descendant of Charles of Valois, founder of the royal house of Valois.
 Guynemer experienced an often sickly childhood.
 Nevertheless, he succeeded as an aviator through his enormous drive and self-confidence.